hgokhale/tvanode/Readme.md

 * Tervela API version 5.1.5 or higher is recommended.
 Earlier versions do not support querying an existing publication for its QoS, which means that Tervela-node can not dynamically switch between using tvaSendMessage for BE/GC and tvagdMsgSend for GD.
 Right now, if the library is older than 5.1.5, only GC publications will work.
-  If you would prefer that only GD publications work, modify Session.cpp around line 593.
+  If you would prefer that only GD publications work, modify Session_Create.cpp (search for TVA_PUBINFO_QOS).

 ### How to Build